 Symptoms of an accessory navicular typically include medial ankle pain.
 The posterior tibial tendon may become irritated as it inserts along the navicular and accessory navicular.

 If the accessory ossicle is determined to be the true, singular source of pain, it may require surgical removal.
-If the accessory ossicle has led to irritation of a nearby tendon, then that tendinopathic condition may be treated with nonsurgical procedures, including tendon debridement with a TENEX procedure, needling under ultrasound, and/or injecting platelet-rich plasma (PRP).
+If the accessory ossicle has led to irritation of a nearby tendon, then there are non-surgical options for that tendinopathic condition including tendon debridement with a TENEX procedure, needling under ultrasound, and/or injecting platelet-rich plasma (PRP).